Jafeth22/NestJS/Notes.md

 - nest [g] [module/controller/service] [name] [--no-spec]
   - g = generate
+  - s = service
   - option = Could be replace by another option, see more option typing `nest g --help`
-  - module, it will generate a new folder (case it does not exist) an update app.module
+  - module/mo = it will generate a new folder (case it does not exist) an update app.module
-  - controller, controller file and update module file
+  - controller = controller file and update module file
-  - service, New service file and update module file
+  - service/s = New service file and update module file
   - name = name of the option, for this case, it is the module name
   - no-spec = it means that spec (tests) files won't be created